Hp53int1: Important relationship to TP53

-The Hp53int1 gene is trasncribed in the same direction as TP53 and is present in TP53 protein-rich myeloid leukemia cells HL-60 and U937.
+The Hp53int1 gene is transcribed in the same direction as TP53 and is present in TP53 protein-rich myeloid leukemia cells HL-60 and U937.
 This suggests a strong relationship to the TP53 gene and subsequent protein, including a share of transcription factors, promoter signals, tissue expression, and subcellular localization.
 While these genes are not identical, this relationship may give clues to function, structure, and expression.

 mRNA transcript

 Hp53int1 is encoded by a polyadenylated transcript 1125 base pairs in length.
-There is a repeat sequence between base pairs 633…926 and a regulatory Poly A tail sequence between base pairs 496…1000.
+There is a repeat sequence between base pairs 633...926 and a regulatory Poly A tail sequence between base pairs 496...1000.
 The repeat sequence between base pairs 633 and 926 is noted to be similar to the Alu SC subfamily repeat, a sequence that characterizes the most abundant repeat sequences in humans and primates, and which likely diverged from other Alu subfamily complexes around 32 million years ago.